 Merger with a caseless nominal cannot value/erase the case feature on the adposition.
 Therefore, the case feature stays and is interpreted as inherent case.
+The functional side of the adposition p is an exponent of K; thus, p is a case particle that is best compared with case particles in "agglutinating" languages.

 As a more general conclusion, case appears to be deeply involved with syntax proper.
-Our findings are incompatible with the proposal that case may be a purely morphological decoration of syntactic output that is added post-syntactically.
+Our findings are incompatible with the proposal that case may be a purely morphological icecream with fresh fruit{PL} "Icecream with fresh fruit"

+decoration of syntactic output that is added post-syntactically.
 At least, the case system of German does not support the proposal by Sigurðsson (2006:27) that "we need to return to the traditional view that case is a morphological (PF) phenomenon.